Southern US Landscaping Standard

 How often do I need to replace pine straw?

 Pine straw usually needs refreshing once or twice a year as it breaks down and compresses.
+Longleaf lasts closer to a full year, while loblolly typically needs refreshing sooner.
 Instead of removing the old layer, you can simply add a thin top layer to restore color and depth.

 Is this calculator free?

 Yes.
-It is completely free, runs entirely in your browser, requires no signup, and stores none of your information.
+It is completely free, runs entirely in your browser, requires no signup, and stores none of your information, see our Privacy Policy.
 Calculate as many beds as you want.